Our Company of Talented Dancers

 ELLEN SINOPOLI founded the Ellen Sinopoli Dance Company (ESDC) in 1991, after settling in the Capital Region from Boston and NYC.
 Under her direction, ESDC has become one of the premier dance companies in Upstate NY.
 The Company employs a steady roster of professional modern dancers to bring dance to traditional and non-traditional venues.
 ESDC dancers are a muse for Sinopoli’s creative process and are applauded for their consistent excellence and artistry, their movement imaginings, and deep professionalism.
 Ellen Sinopoli and her dancers have created over 100 new works with her many artistic collaborations and projects serving as a conduit to bring together talented artists (both regional and national) from varied genres that include visual artists, sculptors, architects, composers and musicians, poets and storytellers, videographers, photographers and physicists.

 Ellen and ESDC were featured in the March 2019 issue of HERLIFE Magazine.
 In 2016, Ellen was one of thirteen women featured in the Time Union’s Women@Work magazine highlighting women in the arts.
-Ellen has appeared on “Schenectady Today”, WAMC’s Roundtable and WMHT’s Local Artist interviews for PBS’ Fall Arts Festival and WMHT’s “Our Town Troy”.
+Ellen has appeared on “Schenectady Today”, WAMC’s Roundtable and WMHT’s Local Artist interviews for PBS’ Fall Arts Festival, WMHT’s “Our Town Troy”, WMHT’s AHA series and pre concert interviews on the Sanctuary for Independent Media’s radio station 105.3 FM.
 In 2002, she received the “Educator of Excellence” award from WTEN, an affiliate of ABC.
 She was one of the 100 “Women of Excellence” honored by the Albany-Colonie Regional Chamber of Commerce in 2000 and was a recipient of the 2000 Arts Awards from the Albany/ Schenectady League of Arts in the Capital Region of NYS.

 EMILY GUNTER